Hepatitis B virus: Classification

-Unclassified species

-A number of as yet unclassified hepatitis B-like species have been isolated from bats.
+The ape-infecting HBVs are placed in between human HBV genotypes.
+The different genotypes show evidence of recombination.

 Morphology

 Structure

 Hepatitis B virus is a member of the Hepadnavirus family.
 The virus particle, called Dane particle (virion), consists of an outer lipid envelope and an icosahedral nucleocapsid core composed of protein.
 The nucleocapsid encloses the viral DNA and a DNA polymerase that has reverse transcriptase activity similar to retroviruses.
 The outer envelope contains embedded proteins which are involved in viral binding of, and entry into, susceptible cells.
 The virus is one of the smallest enveloped animal viruses with a virion diameter of 42 nm, but pleomorphic forms exist, including filamentous and spherical bodies lacking a core.
 These particles are not infectious and are composed of the lipid and protein that forms part of the surface of the virion, which is called the surface antigen (HBsAg), and is produced in excess during the life cycle of the virus.